Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 12.md

         - It’s completely clear and a little sparkly
         - Looks like sparkling water tbh (Cordelia doesn’t know what else is in it though)
     - Cordelia takes it.
 The room stops spinning, but she’s still drunk 😎
-        - She casts ==Prestidigitation== and starts playing with some fun little sparkles and stars
+        - She casts <span style="color:rgb(197, 124, 22)">Prestidigitation</span> and starts playing with some fun little sparkles and stars

 ### CORDELIA MEETS JULIAN FR!!!
 - Vallen and Camille are telling Julian about our adventures in Holden -- specifically when we killed Dagen